-That is why the monks of Saint-Sixtus Abbey also develop an economic activity: brewing beer.
-Monks do not work for commercial reasons.
-Production and profit maximisation are not their main goals.
-The proceeds are intended for the livelihood of the monks and for the maintenance of the monastery.
-The remainder is spent on development projects and works of charity.
+Although the sale of Trappist Westvleteren is the only source of income for the monks, production and profit maximisation are not their main goals.
+The proceeds are used to pay for the livelihood of the monks, the maintenance of the monastery, the remuneration of the people who are working in the abbey, and the necessary brewery investments.
+The remainder is spent on social projects and charity.

+The annual production is around 7,000 hectolitres, spread over some 40 brewing days per year.
 In short, the monks of the Saint-Sixtus Abbey brew to live.
 They do not live to brew.

 For more information regarding the community of the Saint-Sixtus Abbey: www.sintsixtus.be.